 SCAN is a supporter-led programme and was the first of its kind in the UK.
 It is administered by a small group of guardians, independent of the club, and funded by donations.

 SCAN Guardian Marcus Heap said: “Both the Football Association and The Football League were originally approached to ask if the club could add these numbers to the match shirts, but both organisations unfortunately denied permission.
-We are pleased that the National League has agreed to our request and we are incredibly proud to see the numbers on the shirts.”
+We are pleased that they have now agreed to our request and we are incredibly proud to see the numbers on the shirts.”